Genesee County, Michigan

 Genesee County (/ˈdʒɛnəsi/ JEN-ə-see) is a county in the U.S. state of Michigan.
-As of the 2020 Census, the population was 406,211, making it the fifth-most populous county in Michigan.
-The county seat and population center is Flint (birthplace of General Motors).
-Genesee County is considered to be a part of the greater Mid Michigan area.
+As of the 2020 Census, the population was 406,211, and was estimated to be 402,279 in 2024, making it the fifth-most populous county in Michigan, and the most populous in Mid-Michigan.
+The county seat and largest city is Flint (birthplace of General Motors).
+Genesee County consists of 33 cities, townships, and villages.
+It is considered to be a part of Mid-Michigan.

 The county was named after Genesee County, New York, which in turn comes from the Seneca word Gen-nis'-hee-yo, meaning "Beautiful Valley".
-Genesee County comprises the Flint, MI Metropolitan Statistical Area.
+Genesee County comprises the Flint, MI Metropolitan statistical area.
 A major attraction for visitors is Crossroads Village, a living history village north of Flint.

 Genesee County is noted for having had the fossil of an ancient whale known as Balaenoptera Lacepede unearthed in Thetford Township during quarry work and estimated at 11,000 years old.

 History

 Formative period

-Genesee County was created on March 28, 1835, from territory taken from Lapeer, Shiawassee and Saginaw counties.
+Genesee County was created on March 28, 1835, from territory taken from Lapeer, Shiawassee and Saginaw Counties.
 The county was attached to Oakland County for judicial purposes.
 The only township organized at the time was Grand Blanc, formed in 1833 consisting of additional township areas of the present Fenton, Mundy, Flint, Mount Morris, Genesee, Burton, Atlas and Davison townships.
 (Atlas and Davision township survey areas were then in Lapeer County.)
 Flint Township followed in formation by the legislature on March 2, 1836, splitting away from Grand Blanc with the township areas of Burton, Genesee and Mount Morris plus additional township areas of the present day Clayton, Montrose, Flushing, Thetford and Vienna.
 On April 4, 1836, the county was fully organized.
 Organized on July 26, 1836, Argentine Township included two township survey areas taking Fenton away from Grand Blanc Township plus the current Argentine area west of Fenton.